henrrs/aip/README.md

 aip google create ci-cd-pipeline -c="your-file.yaml" -p="your-file.yaml"
 ```

-The provided files can be in yaml and json format.
+The provided files can be in yaml or json format.

 ## :white_check_mark: Project Structure